 And the loved man did the best thing he could.
 He loved her entirely, unconditionally and he told her that she’s capable of everything.

 I think they knew from the first moment that this is the real deal.
 So it was only natural to have each other’s back and believe in each other.

 Eventually, the girl became a woman.
-Moreover, she became the cool, strong, healthy, proud, satisfied, get-shit-done woman she always wanted to be.
+Moreover, she became the cool, strong, healthy, proud, satisfied, get-things-done woman she always wanted to be.
 Because the man saw this woman way before she did.

-I am that woman and I fucking love her.
+I am that woman and I love her very much.
 But she wouldn’t exist without the love of her life.